karthick12195/youtube_recipes_llm/README.md

 ## Usage

-1. **Download Captions**: Open the "Download Captions" Jupyter Notebook in the `notebooks` folder.
+1. **yt_data.ipynb**: Open the "yt_data.ipynb" Jupyter Notebook in the `notebooks` folder.
 Follow the instructions in the notebook to download captions from YouTube videos of the specific channel.
 The results will be saved to the `data/recipes.csv` file.

-2. **Convert to Recipe Cards**: Once you have the captions data in `data/recipes.csv`, open the "Convert to Recipe Cards" Jupyter Notebook in the `notebooks` folder.
+2. **palm_model.ipynb**: Once you have the captions data in `data/recipes.csv`, open the "Convert to Recipe Cards" Jupyter Notebook in the `notebooks` folder.
 Run the code to convert the captions into recipe cards using the PALM Google model.

 ## Contributions